 - Guidelines for participation and support for external research and evaluation

 Statutory appointments relating to ACECQA

-A list of current statutory appointments made under the National Law can be found here.
+ACECQA publishes a list of current statutory appointments made under the National Law.

 Under s 8(4) of the FOI Act, ACECQA publishes information about the strategic priorities of the Authority.
 ACECQA’s Strategic Plan is informed by the Letter of Expectation from the Education Council.